skulltech/sumit-ghosh.com/_posts/2020-09-08-virtualization-hypervisors-explaining-qemu-kvm-libvirt.md

 1. __Type 1 hypervisor:__ These run on bare metal and typically leverage features of the CPU specifically built for virtualization, for example, AMD-V and Intel VT-x.
 Examples of type 1 hypervisor are:
    - KVM, which is a Linux kernel module and part of the official Linux kernel.
    - VMWare ESXi.
+   - Microsoft Hyper-V.

 2. __Type 2 hypervisor:__ These run on top of a host OS, and thus it translates system calls made by the guest OS to system calls made to the host OS.
+Type 2 virtualization is also called _emulation_, to distinguish it from type 1 or _true_ virtualization.
 Examples include:
 	- QEMU.
 	- VMWare Workstation.
 	- VirtualBox.